vulekamali/datamanager/README.md

 ### Single Sign-on (SSO)

-To use the Single Sign-on functionality in local development, make sure you set the relevant environment variables to match our local setup, e.g.
+To use the Single Sign-on functionality in local development, make sure you set the relevant environment variables to match your local setup, e.g.

 ```
 HTTP_PROTOCOL=http \